MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-C-Uninspected-Vessels/part-28-Requirements-Commercial-Fishing-Industry-Vessels/subpart-I-Citizenship-Waiver-Procedures/section-28.1105.md

 (iii) The number of alien seamen who are not lawfully admitted for permanent residence but are otherwise authorized for employment in the United States under the INA for which the waiver is requested; and

-(4) The time period over which the 25 percent limit will be exceeded -
+(4) The time period over which the 25 percent limit will be exceeded—

 (i) Start date (MM/DD/YYYY); and